Visiting the Edinburgh Castle in Scotland is considered a ‘Must-do’ whilst in town.

-Getting to Edinburgh Castle
+How to get to Edinburgh Castle

 Accessing Edinburgh Castle is not easy.
 You may be tired before starting the visit.
 There is no way to reach the entrance with transportation, you will have to walk uphill.

-I think the easiest way is to get to a stop at the top of the Royal mile and walk from there.
+I think the easiest way is to get to a stop at the top of the Royal Mile and walk from there.

 if you pick the castle stops on the Hop on hop off tours, then you have a lot of steps ahead of you as the stop is on the side of the castle.

-Lower Level of Edinburgh Castle Scotland
+Lower Level of Edinburgh Castle Scotland – pictures

-After entering the Castle you can enjoy the Lower level with cafés and nice views of the city (photos later in the article)
+After entering the Castle, you can enjoy the Lower level with cafés and nice views of the city (photos later in the article)

-Visit Edinburgh Castle Scotland Upper Level
+Photos from inside Edinburgh Castle – Upper Level

 Most of the highlights are in the upper part of the fortress (yes more walking uphill…)